De-Code-Slayer/Mailer-app-React/README.md

 # Start this Server Firstbefore the React app
+run this on port 3001
-run this on port 3000
+run the express server on port 3000